m3y54m/stm32-overclocking-challenge/README.md

 ![272330538-33f3ca02-53d7-43d8-b7e8-4d9710d3b592](https://github.com/m3y54m/stm32-overclocking-challenge/assets/1549028/e4244b24-531a-4b03-af12-02b64dca1da4)

-After configuring the project for `SYSCLK = 144 MHz`, the output pulse frequency on PC14 increases to approximately *10.25 MHz**.
+After configuring the project for `SYSCLK = 144 MHz`, the output pulse frequency on PC14 increases to approximately **10.25 MHz**.

 ![272323571-58dff154-c042-475d-a193-3547b6c880b5](https://github.com/m3y54m/stm32-overclocking-challenge/assets/1549028/72a911da-384e-4c9d-b1a6-83e317b1e375)

 **The frequency of 10.25 MHz is the highest frequency that the output remains stable for at least 10 minutes.**

 Now we configure the project for `SYSCLK = 160 MHz`.
-In this case, the output pulse frequency on PC14 reaches about 11.47 MHz, but after about 20 seconds, it becomes unstable and the output is cut off.
+In this case, the output pulse frequency on PC14 reaches about *11.47 MHz*, but after about 20 seconds, it becomes unstable and the output is cut off.

 ![272323640-4c23c660-227e-40a5-a059-5ee8ab06594d](https://github.com/m3y54m/stm32-overclocking-challenge/assets/1549028/48bf6bc8-f718-4b5e-ae8e-dda39a5a48d1)